-The two most active chemicals in cannabis are THC and CBD.
+THC and CBD are the two main cannabinoids in the cannabis plant that are studied, though there are more than 100.
 THC affects how you think, act, and feel.
-It can make you feel very happy or "high."
+It can make you feel "high."
 CBD can help you feel relaxed without the "high".

 There are many types, or strains, of cannabis.
-Each strain has specific THC-to-CBD ratios.
-Because of this, some strains have different kinds of effects than others.
+Each strain has a different THC-to-CBD ratio.
+Because of this, some strains have different effects than others.
 For example, if a strain of cannabis has a higher ratio of THC to CBD, it's more likely to affect your judgment, coordination, and decision making.